Solar electricity for your home

 Programs and rebates

 As a new solar customer, you may be eligible to take advantage of one of SRP's current programs and offers.

-Demand Management Systems rebate — Get a $250 rebate from SRP with the purchase and installation of one of our Demand Management Systems.
+Demand Management Systems rebate — Get a $250 rebate from SRP with the purchase and installation of one of our approved Demand Management Systems when installed by one of SRP's Preferred Solar Installers.
 If you're on a demand-based price plan, manage and monitor your demand using the latest technologies.
 See rebate details.

 Solar installations in your neighborhood